Triangular diplomacy: After the Cold War

-Following the Cold War, triangular diplomacy was redefined from that of "coordinated action by two states (which, in keeping with the triangle metaphor, we refer to collectively as the base) to change behaviour of another state (the 'target')".
+Following the Cold War, triangular diplomacy was redefined to that of "coordinated action by two states (which, in keeping with the triangle metaphor, we refer to collectively as the base) to change behaviour of another state (the 'target')".

 Dmitry Medvedev and Hu Jintao at a ceremony marking the completion of the Russia-China oil pipeline.

 The signing of the 2001 Sino-Russian Treaty of Friendship represented a diplomatic effort by Russia and China to strengthen their position in their dealings with the United States, and marked a return to the triangular diplomacy.
 Results of this treaty included; the construction of the Eastern Siberia-Pacific Ocean oil pipeline, and the increase of Russian sources of capital into China.
 The New York Times argued that while this manifestation of triangular diplomacy was "a new form…with diminished strategic significance", the agreement established "at least a symbolic barrier to unhindered American domination."